 Jonathon Jasper Wright Scholarship Link

 This scholarship is only for students who are active members of the American Criminal Justice Association/Lambda Alpha Epsilon.
 Applicants must have attended at least one regional meeting and be majoring in criminal justice.
-Winners receive funds to attend the national conference and the scholarship application is due by December 1st.
+Winners receive funds to attend the national conference and the scholarship application should be postmarked by December 31.

 Richard McGrath Memorial Fund Scholarship Link